Vodafone says believes India tax rule change to have no impact

-NEW DELHI Vodafone Group Plc (VOD.L) said on Friday it is examining a proposed retrospective change in Indian tax law, but does not believe it will have any impact on a Supreme Court verdict in January dismissing a $2.2 billion tax demand on the company by Indian tax authorities.
+NEW DELHI, March 16 Vodafone Group Plc said on Friday it is examining a proposed retrospective change in Indian tax law, but does not believe it will have any impact on a Supreme Court verdict in January dismissing a $2.2 billion tax demand on the company by Indian tax authorities.

 "We continue to have faith in the Indian judicial system," Vodafone said in a statement.